 If drugs or alcohol were an addict’s fundamental problem, recovery would be academic.
-Simply detox and you’re done!
+Simply detox and it’s done.

 But – that isn’t how it works.

 The fact is, addiction is a set of low conditions which cut across multiple aspects of a person’s life.
-He becomes more and more degraded as he turns to self-medication.
-Excessive drinking and drug use in turn worsen his situation, leading to the false conclusion that they are the cause of his problems.
+One becomes more and more degraded as he turns to self-medication.
+Excessive drinking and drug use in turn worsen his situation, leading to the conclusion that they are the cause of his problems.

 The real demon is not what is in the bottle, the baggy, the needle, or the pipe.
 If it were, anyone who could detox could stop using or drinking permanently.
 But ask anyone like me, who’s been down that road, that isn’t what happens.